nandithakrishna9778/Basic-Calculator-UMinternship-project1/README.md

 Clean layout that works well on any device

-- Interactive features using JS to handle math tasks

 - Making sure weird situations don’t break things

 - You can use a keyboard to type stuff